tickbw/markdown-resume/src/bwann.md

 #### [Duke Manufacturing](https://dukemfg.com)
 ####  Director, Software Development  `2019-Present`

-Promoted to Director, Software Development in a newly formed  center of excellement for Product R&D, Enterprise IT Software, and DevOps.
+Promoted to Director, Software Development in a newly formed  center of excellence for Product R&D, Enterprise IT Software, and DevOps.
 Drove adoption of OKRs with individual contributors and managers.
 Strong focus on building a great engineering culture and continuous coaching.

 * Commercialized R&D capabilities into new commerical product introductions with highly influential customers, resulting in a rollout of IoT equipment and $40+ million in new revenue.
-* Expanded Duke's controls electronic and software strategy to include larger percentage of product offerings, driving down the cost of electronics, and increasing standardarization of parts for service business.
+* Expanded controls electronic and software strategy to include larger percentage of product offerings, driving down the cost of electronics, and increasing standardarization of parts for service business.
 * Introduced Mobile Application development with cross platform development (Xamarin) and designed and built IoT integration with Bluetooth 5.0 Mesh profiles.
 * Expanded DevOps organization to include Manufacturing IT-Ops, and Customer Service.
 * Played a lead role navigating and eventually successfully mitigating a large scale cyber attack (Conti) over the entire enterprise (large scale ransomware attack).